Favorite Teachers

 When

-Eric Perlberg taught me in grades 7-8, he seemed to me something of a
+I met Eric Perlberg in grades 7-8, he seemed to me something of a

-a beard, and maintained a small apartment in downtown Basel.
+a beard, and a small apartment in downtown Basel.
+Each

-He played the guitar and was learning to draw.
-These were new and
+played the guitar and was learning to draw.

 I